 Who can participate?

-Registrations will be open from 12 January until 25 March.
+Registrations are open from 12 January until 22 April 2021.
 Participation is open worldwide to teams of students aged up to (and including) 14 years old.
 Teams must be comprised of a minimum of 2 up to a maximum of 6 students and must be supported by a teacher/ educator.